phdezann/workflowy-cli/README.md

 workflowy-cli
 ==============

-`workflowy-cli` is a experimental tool that export data from the awesome [WorkFlowy](https://workflowy.com) web-based outliner to various formats.
+`workflowy-cli` is an experimental tool that export data from the awesome [WorkFlowy](https://workflowy.com) web-based outliner to various formats.

 It's written in Rust.